robertostrabelli/labydo/readme.md

 ### 4- Victory Move

 1. When not on a blocking space (*B*), whether on an *exit tile* or not, you may attempt to win by announcing a victory move and rolling the dice.
-You must either roll the exact number needed to reach the exit space or roll a sum of three (1, 1, and 1).
+You must either roll the exact number needed to reach the exit space (*S*) or roll a sum of three (1, 1, and 1).
 2. In games with more than two players, play can continue after the first winner:
   - Remove the winning pawn and *exit tile* (place it at the bottom of its deck).
 Replace the exit tile with a *labyrinth tile*.
   - If other pawns were on the *exit tile*, the winner moves them to space number one on adjacent *labyrinth tiles* of their choice.

 ## Combat Rules